joegreene/Spring-2014-CS-Lab--SI-/Week 12/Shape_printing.md

 By iteration (just like the top-right example from the previous section), we have:
 ```
   1. Outer-loop first run (r == 0)
     a.
+First inner loop prints three spaces
     b.
+Second inner loop prints one asterisk
   2. Outer-loop second run (r == 1)
     a.
+First inner loop prints two spaces
     b.
+Second inner loop prints three asterisks
   3. Outer-loop third run (r == 2)
     a.
+First inner loop prints one space
     b.
+Second inner loop prints five asterisks
   4. DONE (r == 3, base == 3, so r < side is false)
 ```

 In a somewhat mathematical approach:
 ```
-  Take a look at what is printed per row.
+  1. Take a look at what is printed per row.
     There are three spaces and one asterisk in the first row.
     There are two spaces and three asterisks in the second row.
     There are one space and five asterisks in the third row.

-  Note how in in the first row we have base spaces, then the second is base - 1, then base - 2.
+  2. Note how in in the first row we have base spaces, then the second is base - 1, then base - 2.
-  Note also how, upon each iteration of the for loop, we have an odd number of asterisks (i.e. 1, then 3, then 5).
+  3. Note also how, upon each iteration of the for loop, we have an odd number of asterisks (i.e. 1, then 3, then 5).

-  From here we can make a general equation for the number of spaces per row, and another for the number of asterisks we need per row.
+  4. From here we can make a general equation for the number of spaces per row, and another for the number of asterisks we need per row.
     Number of spaces = base - row where row is the row we are currently on (we start at 0 in this case).
-      NOTE: We can change this
     Number of asterisks = 2(row) + 1, where this is the definition of odd numbers (row starts at 0 here too).

-  We need to print the spaces before the asterisks.
+  5. We need to print the spaces before the asterisks.

-  Therefore, our loops (inside the outer loop) should look as follows:
+  6. Therefore, our loops (inside the outer loop) should look as follows:
     for(c = r; c < side; ++c) // for spaces
-    for (c = 0; c < ((2 * r) + 1); ++c) //asterisks
+    for(c = 0; c < ((2 * r) + 1); ++c) //asterisks
 ```

 NOTE: I know that the base doesn't have the same amount of asterisks as the sides.
 If you were to account for the gaps on the sides, the actual side lengths come out as roughly the same.